Safe-DEED/SLTBP/README.md

  `cd servers/serverX && java -jar demo.jar 2>&1 |tee log.txt`

 Finally the different instances are started.
+## Demonstrator run
+With our `make run` target we provide a demonstrator run with predefined inputs.
+We can modify the input to the protocol in the `ATPUnits.json` files for each participant individually.

+The individual instances print their outputs to the `log.txt` files in their respective directory.
+More importantly, however, the result of the protocol is stored in the `accepted_order.json`.
+An empty json object represents a failed deal, while the accepted orders are stored in there otherwhise.
+The clients can see their accepted order, while the server sees all accepted orders.
 ## Running over the network

 When running this demonstrator over the network, only one instance of `Application/target/demo.jar` has to be started.
 In the same directory